ja-martinez/readit-java/planning/proposal.md

 * Register and login as a user
 * Predefined list of subreadits users can post to
 * Filter posts by subreddits
+* if a user includes a link_url, there will be a preview displayed

 ## User stories